Gatherings and Camps

 A Typical Gathering Menu and recipes

-Friday Lunch: A selection of Pasties (from Screaming Carrot), mashed spuds, salad.
+Friday Lunch: A selection of Pasties, mashed spuds, salad.

 Friday Dinner: Vegetable Stew, Garlic Bread, Salad